kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/stadtteil/neustadt.en.md

 {{< image src="stadtteile/neustadt-41" alt="Neustadt" width="1000" height="1501" >}}

-Vorbei an Polizeikommissariat Hamburg-Mitte und der Axel-Springer-Passage.
-Auch Internet-Firmen wie Google (ABC-Straße) und Facebook (Caffamacherreihe) haben hier Büros.
+Past Police Commissariat Hamburg-Mitte and the Axel-Springer-Passage.
+Also Internet companies like Google (ABC Street) and Facebook (Caffamacherreihe) have offices here.

 {{< image src="stadtteile/neustadt-42" alt="Neustadt" width="1000" height="1501" >}}

-Dann bin ich an der *Laeiszhalle* vorbei durch den Dammtorwall gegangen, über den *Gänsemarkt* und durch die *Collonaden*.
-Zum Abschluss meiner Tour noch einmal um das *Casino Espanade* herum und dann einmal um die *Binnenalster*.
-Meine Tour endete am Jungfernstieg.
+Then I walked past the *Laeiszhalle* past the Dammtorwall, over the *Gänsemarkt* and through the *Collonades*.
+At the end of my tour again around the *Casino Espanade* around and then once around the *Binnenalster*.
+My tour ended at Jungfernstieg.

 {{< image src="stadtteile/neustadt-43" alt="Neustadt" width="1000" height="853" >}}